SolarLune/dngn/readme.md

 ```

-As seen above, Selections can be chained together.
+After generating the Layout, Selections can be used to filter out pieces of the Layout to alter them.
+Selections can also be chained together.
 As an example, say you wanted to randomly change a small percentage of floor tiles (' ') into trap tiles ('z').
 You could easily do this with Selections, like so:

 ```go
     GameMap.Select().FilterByValue(' ').FilterByPercentage(0.1).Fill('z')